 What we need to help make this project a success:

 - Funding – even small donations will help us kick start local community projects!
-We need funding for roofing products, contractors, medical supplies, fuel for volunteer transporters, project coordination and on-going care of kea in rehabilitation.
+We need funding for roofing products, contractors, medical supplies, lead test strips, fuel for volunteer transporters, project coordination and on-going care of kea in rehabilitation.

 - Non-toxic alternatives to lead – we need flashings and techscrews to replace old lead products.